Wind Chill (film): Plot

 A student ("Girl") at a Pennsylvania university finds through the campus rideshare board a ride home to Wilmington, Delaware for Christmas.
 She joins another student ("Guy"), who is driving home to Wilmington and seems to know a lot about her.
 They have a class together, but she never noticed him.

-They stop at an isolated gas station so Girl can use the bathroom.
+They stop at an isolated gas station so that Girl can use the bathroom.

 In the restroom, the door gets stuck, and while pounding on it, she hears Guy and the clerk talking and acting as if they do not hear her.
 She manages to force the door open and angrily asks them why they did not let her out.
 The two men seem puzzled.

 Guy continues the journey with Girl and eventually leaves the highway, opting for a route marked with accident crosses.
 He says it is a scenic shortcut.
 Girl figures out that Guy has lied about living in Delaware and demands him to explain himself when suddenly he swerves to avoid a car racing straight toward them.
-The pair crash and end up buried in a snowdrift.
+The pair crashes and ends up buried in a snowdrift.
 The other car disappears, leaving no tire tracks.
 While Guy walks back to the gas station, Girl stays inside his broken car and sees a dark figure nearby.
-She calls out, but to no avail.
+She calls out but to no avail.

 Guy returns, saying the gas station is closed, but she can tell that he is lying.

 Huddling in the car, Guy admits he had been interested in her, and when he saw that she was needing a ride to Delaware, he saw a chance to meet her and begin a relationship.

-The pair think help has arrived when a cop arrives and knocks on their window.
+The pair thinks help has arrived when a cop arrives and knocks on their window.
 He acts as if they are just "parking" there.
 Girl believes he is a corrupt cop looking for a bribe.
 When the cop violently drags her to the back of his old-fashioned car, Guy hits him with a tire iron.
 They both jerk awake, finding that Guy's hands are frostbitten.
 She realizes Guy was injured in the car crash but had been hiding it.